zischwartz/react-droste/README.md

 Ever want to put a live preview in a web page, of that page, or a piece of it?

 This will let you do that, sorta.
+[Here's a quick live demo](https://zischwartz.github.io/react-droste/)

 Sometimes called the [droste effect](https://en.wikipedia.org/wiki/Droste_effect) or [mise en abyme](https://en.wikipedia.org/wiki/Mise_en_abyme).